USA Banner

 Ferry Service for Rural Communities Program - IIJA § 71103

 The Ferry Service for Rural Communities Program provides competitive funding to States to ensure basic essential ferry service is provided to rural areas.
-For Fiscal Year 2023, $170 million is available in grant funding.
+On November 30, 2023, FTA announced $170 million in grant selections to six projects in four states and the territory of American Samoa.

 Bus Exportable Power Systems (BEPS)